jxiw/MambaInLlama/llama3.1_8B/README.md

 1. We streamlined the process and distilled the Hybrid Mamba2 8B model, utilizing the [Llama-3.1-70B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-70B-Instruct) as the teacher model and the [Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) as the model for kqv initialization.

+**While layerwise distillation can enhance performance, here we use a single-step approach to illustrate our core idea (reuse weights from kqvo).
+And this end to end traning is the most important.**

 ```
 ACCELERATE_LOG_LEVEL=info accelerate launch --config_file deepspeed_zero3.yaml train_mamba2/train_distill.py llama3.1_8B/llama3.1_mamba2_0.5.yaml
 ```